voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

 to :class:`fiftyone.utils.yolo.YOLOv5DatasetImporter`.

-The TXT files in `labels/` are space-delimited files where each row corresponds to an object in the image of the same name, in one the following formats:
+The TXT files in `labels/` are space-delimited files where each row corresponds to an object in the image of the same name, in one of the following formats:

 .. code-block:: text